TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

    .. method:: interrupt()

-      You can call this method from a different thread to abort any queries that might be executing on the connection.
+      You can call this method kutoka a different thread to abort any queries that might be executing on the connection.
 The query will then abort and the caller will get an exception.